On this page

 Submit your application at the INM office or designated embassy/consulate in your country of residence.
 Check the official instructions for the correct location.

 Filing locations and procedures may change.
 Always verify on the official INM website before submitting.
-For related guidance, see permanent-resident-family.
+For related guidance, see Mexican Visa Application Form.

 Form sections (What sections does Form Permanent Resident Card have?)